Unfortunately, the reality is for many people that

 Plus, the thoughts themselves can be tiring.
 “Self-talk of the negative kind may affect your mood and motivation, and these cause you to lose your drive,” Backe says.
 So, not only are the thoughts difficult in the first place, but they might become self-fulfilling.
 Another reason it's worth it to be

-You're Having Trouble Focusing
+gentle on yourself.
+3 You're Having Trouble Focusing

 Being hard on yourself doesn't just have the ability to wear you down physically; it can be incredibly exhausting for your brain, too.
 So much so that your concentration and productivity are likely to suffer.